A common technique in modern big data serving applications is to map unstructured data - say, text or images -

 or using the vectors as input to a neural net.

-This mapping is usually referred to as embedding.
+This mapping is referred to as embedding.

 Read more about embedding and embedding management in this